digitaldeacon/memberhive1/README.md

-# This project is abandoned.
+# This project is abandoned and redeveloped over at [MemberHive2](https://github.com/digitaldeacon/memberhive2).

 # MemberHive